 If the problem was due to some minor firmware issue, a quick restart will fix it.

 Solution 2: Use the fingers

-Solution 3: Turn on ‘Prevent USB audio routing’
+Solution 3: Turn on the "Prevent USB audio routing"

-If the above two stated methods are not helpful to resolve the audio issue in your phone then follow this method.
-Here first enable the developer option in your Galaxy S8 by going to Settings > About device and tap the build number seven times.
-When the developer option is enabled, head to the Developer option and scroll down to get the Media option.
-There you will notice an option 'Prevent USB audio routing’.
+Enable the developer option in your Galaxy S8 by selecting Settings > About device and tapping the build number seven times.
+Once the developer option is enabled, head to the Developer option and scroll down to get the Media option.
+There you will notice an option 'Prevent USB audio routing.’
 Turn this option on by toggling the switch.
-This method has worked for many.
-So, you too can try this out if it becomes helpful for you to solve the audio issue.

 Solution 4: Check the headphone jack

 If you have tried all the other methods explained here but are still left with the same problem, the next step is to check the headphone jack.

 Accumulated dust in the jack can give rise to audio issues.
 So, check it properly and blow air to clean the dust.

 Solution 5: Test the speaker